Files of check-in [eec38b61e1] in the top-level directory

 Clone the Fossil repository using the instructions in the

 HACKERS.mdfile.
 (Best for experts or those who wish to become experts.)

 Switch to the binary OS installation images available from the top-level project page.
 These are default installations of Raspbian Lite with the PiDP-8/I software already downloaded, built, and installed.
 These images were produced in part using option #4 above, so you can use Fossil to update your software to the current version at any time, as long as the Pi is connected to the Internet.

 Unpacking the Software on Your Pi

-Having transferred the distribution file onto your Pi, you can unpack it with one of the two following commands.
+Having transferred the distribution file onto your Pi, unpack it with a command roughly like:

 $ tar xvf /path/to/pidp8i-VERSION.tar.gz

-The file name will vary somewhat, depending on when and how you
+The final argument to that command will vary depending on what you

 cd into that directory, then